 “Apprenticeships are a life-changing route into employment for many young people.
 I have seen first-hand from visits around my constituency how successful they are, providing practical hands-on training for participants leading to opportunities for the future and skills which last a lifetime, as well as ensuring the host companies have a pool of knowledgeable well trained employees – a win-win situation for both parties.
 This event is a great chance for any young person interested in a future in tech, IT and engineering to find out more from some of the leading businesses in West Berkshire.
 I am grateful to Vodafone for organising it.”

 With apprenticeships now available up to degree level, vocational routes into the world of work are an increasingly popular route for young people.
 In partnership with the Skills Funding Agency, we’re working on the Apprenticeship Skills and Knowledge for Schools Project as delivery partners for London and the South, to help you people learn more about how to access these opportunities.
-Schools can fill out an expression of interest form to put in a request for a member of our team to host a free apprenticeship support session for your students.

 With National Apprenticeship Week beginning on Monday, we’d love to hear what you have planned to mark the week.
 Tweet us @InspiringTF with the hashtag #NAW2017 to let us know what you’re up to!